-Join the EASI E-mail Announcement Listserv to Keep UP on What's Next!
+Join the EASI E-mail Announcement Listserv to Keep Up on What's Next!

 EASI resources provide up-to-date information about how institutions can create and maintain system-wide IT facilities that will be accessible for all of its members whether students, faculty or guests.
 EASI Webinars and Courses themselves use applications that are accessible to users of adaptive technologies.

-EASI provides several Webinars each month on topics related to the accessibility of accessible information technology.
+EASI provides several Webinars each month on topics related to the accessibility of information technology.
 Many cover the accessibility of Web sites, the accessibility of commercial software, legislation related to accessibility and almost anything of interest to users of adaptive technologies or trainers of these technologies.

 Many of the Webinars are free.
 Others provide more in-depth information about or training on the use of such applications.
 These are fee-based Webinar series.

 Everyone completing one of these month-long courses will receive documentation verifying their completion.
-Those completing any 5 of these courses will earn the Certificate in Accessible Information Technology which EASI provides in conjunction with the University of Southern Maine.

-This scholarship provides people who are unable to procure other financing, with registrations to either the fee-based Webinar series or to the EASI online courses.
+This scholarship provides people who are unable to procure other financing with registrations to either the fee-based Webinar series or to the EASI online courses.
 While EASI relies on fees to support our work, nevertheless, we want to share these resources as broadly as possible.